-There is strong evidence that Russia has embarked on a set of programs over the last decade to regain some of its Cold War-era counterspace capability.
-Since 2010, Russia has been testing technologies for close approach and rendezvous in both LEO and GEO that could lead to a co-orbital ASAT capability, and some of those efforts have links to a Cold War-era LEO co-orbital ASAT program.
-However, the technologies could also be used for non-aggressive applications, and the on-orbit testing done to date does not conclusively prove they are for an ASAT program.
+There is strong evidence that Russia has embarked on a set of programs over the last decade to regain some of its Cold War-era counterspace capabilities.
+Since 2010, Russia has been testing technologies for RPO in both LEO and GEO that could lead to or support a co-orbital ASAT capability, and some of those efforts have links to a Cold War-era LEO co-orbital ASAT program.
+The technologies could also be used for non-aggressive applications, and the on-orbit testing done to date does not conclusively prove they are for an ASAT program.
+Recent evidence suggests Russia at least some of the recent LEO RPO activities are part of a LEO space situational awareness (SSA) and inspection capability, and that SSA capability may support a separate co-orbital ASAT program.